mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 # Results

-The article ended up getting a very positive response.

 My articles are generally not very popular on Twitter, but this one received hundreds of likes and retweets. [@java](https://twitter.com/java/) shared it with their 371,000 followers, using one of the cartoons as the photo.

 {% include image.html file="java-tweet.png" max_width="500px" alt="Java tweeting my article" link_url="https://twitter.com/java/status/918934115558313984" %}